In 2nd weekend, ‘Dune’ bests ‘Last Night in Soho,’ ‘Antlers’

 First place still went to the bigger budget and wider release Timothée Chalamet film.
 In its second weekend in theaters, “Dune,” which is also available on HBO Max, grossed an additional $15.5 million, according to studio estimates Sunday.
 Although down a steep 62% from its debut, the ticket sales were enough to give it one more week atop the North American charts.

-With a production budget of $165 million (not including marketing and promotion), “Dune” has now grossed $69.4 million in North America and TK globally.
+With a production budget of $165 million (not including marketing and promotion), “Dune” has now grossed $69.4 million in North America and $292.1 millon globally.
 Warner Bros. and Legendary last week confirmed plans to go ahead with a sequel that is expected to open exclusively in theaters in 2023.

 “Halloween Kills,” in its third weekend, placed second with $8.5 million.
 The penultimate film in this modern trilogy has now grossed $115.1 million globally.